 To scale at the rate needed in today's world and to maximize profit... we need both vertical and lateral expansion.
 There are several ways that we've used lateral expansion to scale companies in my portfolio over the years.
 But the three most common for us I want to go over right now.

 First, is acquisitions.
-If you want to know how to grow your business using acquisitions, we shot a video not too long ago, showing you step by step how we acquire companies and exactly how we handle the negotiations to acquire those companies for far less upfront costs.
-So if you haven’t seen that video, watch it here after you finish this article.
-But there’s two more very important forms that you need to know about before you go and do that.
+If you want to know how to grow your business using acquisitions, I've covered exactly how we handle the negotiations and acquire companies for far less upfront cost in a separate article.
+Read it after you finish this one.
+But there's two more very important forms that you need to know about before you go and do that.

 The second form of lateral expansion is building a complementary company that grows your current company.
-I haven’t shot a video on that one yet.
-But if you let me know in the comments on my Youtube video here that you want that information.
-If enough people say that they want information on that, I’ll shoot one.
-And I’ll also show you the paperwork that we used, and then I’ll post it all here.
-But basically, we literally segment a department out of a company that’s already very successful, making it its own entity.
+I haven't covered that one in detail yet.
+If you want me to write it up, use the Ask Chris a Question form and let me know.
+If enough people ask, I'll publish a full breakdown along with the paperwork we use.
+The short version: we literally segment a department out of a company that's already very successful, making it its own entity.
 And we leverage both companies to scale each other.
-So in the end, instead of having one profitable, successful company, after 12 to 18 months, you have two even more profitable successful companies, because they both support each other’s growth.
+So in the end, instead of having one profitable, successful company, after 12 to 18 months, you have two even more profitable successful companies, because they both support each other's growth.

 Now when talking about how to grow your business, the third most common form of lateral expansion that we use, is adding a branding asset that massively increases your reach.
 So instead of reaching thousands of people a day with our message, we might reach millions a day for a week, or a month or a quarter.
 That's pretty amazing for most companies.
 Which is why it's what I want to focus on today.